Skip to content

 Graduate Outcomes and Employment Statistics

-Outcome metrics can differ substantially between these institutions because they serve different student populations and learning models.
-For comparison, the U.S. Department of Education’s College Scorecard provides institutional outcome and cost indicators for both Purdue and WGU.
-[8][9]
+Outcome metrics can differ substantially between these schools because the student populations and learning models are different.
+For standardized comparisons, use the U.S. Department of Education’s College Scorecard, which reports metrics like graduation rate and average annual cost for each institution.
+[8][10]

-Institution typePublic university (see federal reporting profile) [8]Private nonprofit university (see accreditor listing) [2]
+Institution typePublic institution focused on online adult learners (Purdue Global launch context) [13]Private nonprofit university (see accreditor listing) [7]

-Tuition structurePublished tuition and fees vary by residency and other factors [6]Flat-rate tuition per six-month term; pricing varies by college/program [7]
+Tuition structurePublished per-credit tuition rates (including Indiana resident vs nonresident undergraduate rates listed) [2]Flat-rate tuition per six-month term; pricing varies by college/program [6]

-AccreditationHigher Learning Commission (regional) [1]Northwest Commission on Colleges and Universities (regional) [2]
+AccreditationHigher Learning Commission (HLC), per Purdue Global [3]Northwest Commission on Colleges and Universities (regional) [7]

-How Does UoPeople Compare to Purdue and WGU?
+How Does UoPeople Compare to Purdue Global and WGU?

 FAQs